NicolBolas/Proposal-Ideas/Default Initializer Value.md

 It is good that `vector` and other containers do not default to default initialization of its contents.
 But it is not good that there is no way to permit default container initialization at all, even when that is precisely what the user wants.

+C APIs are hardly the only APIs that fill in object values in-situ. `operator>>` with iostreams are expected to be provided with live objects.
+Reading a number of integers from a stream and storing them in an array is a reasonable operation.
+With a `std::array` or an `int[]`, the array will be uninitialized.
+But if you use a `vector`, the values will have to be at least value-initialized.
+This wastes performance.

 ## Indirect Default Initialization

 The various `emplace` functions, along with their `in_place_t`-based variations, represent an effective way to defer initialization of an object.
 They effectively avoid "initialize-and-copy" methodology that sometimes happens in C++.

 However, even if you pass no parameters, they will value-initialize the data.
 Again, it is good that this is the default.
-But there are times when what you really want is to default initialize the data, with the expectation that other code can fill in the details.
+But there are times when what you really want is to default initialize the data, with the expectation that other code will give it useful values.

 ## Uninitialized Values From Non-Default Initialization